jehanyang/jehanyang.github.io/about.md

 At Caltech, I worked in the [AMBER Lab](http://www.bipedalrobotics.com/) with Professor [Aaron Ames](http://www.bipedalrobotics.com/people.html).
 At UC Berkeley, I worked in the [Biomimetic Millisystems Lab](https://people.eecs.berkeley.edu/~ronf/Biomimetics.html) with Professor [Ronald S. Fearing](https://people.eecs.berkeley.edu/~ronf/) and in the [Gu Research Group](https://gu.berkeley.edu) with Professor [Grace X. Gu](https://me.berkeley.edu/people/grace-x-gu/).

+If you are interested in my publications, I have a [Google Scholar](https://scholar.google.com/citations?user=SYQvCw4AAAAJ&hl=en) that is kept up to date.

 ## More About Me

 I was born in Taiwan and moved to the United States when I was six years old.
 For high school, I went to [Douglas Anderson School of the Arts](https://dcps.duvalschools.org/anderson) in Jacksonville and also [Diamond Bar High School](https://dbhs.wvusd.k12.ca.us/) near Los Angeles.